Embed This Data

-Uzbekistan’s economic freedom score is 46.5, making its economy the 163rd freest in the 2014 Index.
-Its score is 0.5 point higher than last year, with improvements in business freedom and the control of government spending outweighing declines in freedom from corruption and labor freedom.
-Uzbekistan is ranked 37th out of 42 countries in the Asia–Pacific region, and its overall score is much lower than the world average.
+Uzbekistan’s economic freedom score is 46, making its economy the 162nd freest in the 2013 Index.
+Its score is 0.2 point higher than last year, reflecting advancements in business freedom, control of government spending, and labor freedom.
+Uzbekistan is ranked 35th out of 41 countries in the Asia–Pacific region, and its overall score is much lower than the world average.

-The top individual income tax rate is 22 percent, and the top corporate tax rate is 9 percent.
+The top income tax rate is 22 percent, and the top corporate tax rate is 9 percent.
 Other taxes include a value-added tax (VAT) and a property tax.
-The overall tax burden equals 20.2 percent of gross domestic income.
-Government expenditures amount to 31 percent of GDP.
-Public debt is below 10 percent of gross domestic income.
-The central government has reported a rare budget surplus due to expanding revenue collection.
+The overall tax burden equals about 20.4 percent of total domestic income.
+Government spending has reached a level equivalent to 32.8 percent of GDP.
+The budget is in surplus, and debt is under 10 percent of GDP.
+Fiscal risks have grown due to fears of a decline in energy revenues from Europe and Russia.